20 Animals That Eat Chickens

 Wolverines are also one of the animals that eat chickens.
 They are not commonly known for attacking chickens, but in rare instances, they may target free-ranging chickens they come across.

-Wolverines are cautious and wary of humans, making them unlikely to approach human habitation.
+Wolverines are cautious of humans, making them unlikely to approach human habitation.
 These opportunistic predators are more commonly found in remote and rural areas.

-To prevent wolverine attacks, it’s important to keep your chickens close to the coop and not allow them to wander too far.
-Installing an electric fence can be helpful in deterring wolverines.
+To prevent wolverine attacks, keep your chickens close to the coop and do not allow them to wander too far.
+Installing an electric fence can also help deter wolverines.

 Additionally, removing brush piles and potential hiding places around the coop area can minimize the risk of encounters with these fierce predators.